BU-NU-CLOUD-F19/Keylime-_Enabling_Trust_in_the_Cloud_QEMU-KVM/README.md

      - This will create two VMs named `Keylime1` and `keylime2`
 3. Connect to the two VMs by bringing up to terminals already in the `keylime_environment_setup` directory and then run `vagrant --instances=2 ssh keylime1` in the first terminal and `vagrant --instances=2 ssh keylime2` in the second terminal
 4. Navigate to the root directory in both VMs with the command `sudo su -`
+5. Ensure keylime shared folder is working with `cd keylime_master` and then run `python3 setup.py install` to ensure the keylime codebase is loaded properly
-5. Then run `tpm2_getrandom 8` in each VM to ensure the TPM emulator is running, the ouput should be similar to the following
+6. Then run `tpm2_getrandom 8` in each VM to ensure the TPM emulator is running, the ouput should be similar to the following
-     - `0x6F 0xA7 0xE0 0x28 0x98 0x33 0x62 0x78'
+     - `0x6F 0xA7 0xE0 0x28 0x98 0x33 0x62 0x78`
+     - If function returns an error try to start the tpm server with `tpm_serverd` and try again
-6. Finally, for each VM, open 3 more Terminals and redo steps 3. and 4. so that you have a total of 4 terminals connected to keylime1 and keylime2 respectively.
+7. Finally, for each VM, open 3 more Terminals and redo steps 3. and 4. so that you have a total of 4 terminals, connected to keylime1 and 4 connected keylime2.

-#### Virualbox with Fedora 30 image
+#### Manual Virualbox Setup with Fedora 30 image
 1. Download Fedora 30 image ![link](https://dl.fedoraproject.org/pub/fedora/linux/releases/30/Workstation/x86_64/iso/Fedora-Workstation-Live-x86_64-30-1.2.iso) (if link not work, https://dl.fedoraproject.org/pub/fedora/linux/releases/30/Workstation/x86_64/iso/Fedora-Workstation-Live-x86_64-30-1.2.iso)
 2. Create a virtual machine and install Fedora 30. _Fedora requires a minimum of 10GB disk, 1GB RAM, and a 1GHz processor to install and run successfully._
 3. Download the keylime bash file which will help you finish the installation.